Esri/arcgis-maps-sdk-java-samples/map_view/change-viewpoint/README.md

 ## Additional information

-Below are some other ways to set a viewpoint:
+Below are some other ways to set a viewpoint on the `MapView`:

 * setViewpoint
 * setViewpointAsync